ashik112/instagram-clone/README.md

 ## Future Improvements (Planned)

-1. Proper type checking with react prop-types.
+1. Proper error messages on api response.
-2. Proper error messages on api response.
+2. Global error handling on react app.
-3. Global error handling on react app.
+3. Infinite scrolling on comments and posts, limiting the number of entries api returns.
-4. Infinite scrolling on comments and posts.
+4. Home Page with Posts
-5. Home Page with Posts
+5. User registration, like, follow, comment and other expected functionalities on frontend app.
-6. User registration, like, follow, comment and other expected functionalities on frontend app.
+6. Unit testing
-7. Unit testing
+7. Database migration
-8. Database migration
+8. Compress image before saving it in storage
 9. And many more...

 ## Known Issues

-`reacstrap` uses an older version of `react-transition-group` in their modals.
+1. `reacstrap` uses an older version of `react-transition-group` in their modals.
 It will show errors in console but it can be safely used in `react ^16.x`.
 This will be fixed in the next major update of `reacstrap`.